DSA2019: Opening up Development

 The conference takes place in various buildings of the Open University, at the Walton Hall campus, Milton Keynes MK7 6AA, UK.
 We are using the following buildings:

-- Jenny Lee Building (JLB) - Panels & Catering & Book Exhibit
+- Jenny Lee Building (JLB) - Panels, Catering, Book Exhibit & Drinks reception

-- Juniper/Medlar - Catering & Book Exhibit, social event
+- Juniper/Medlar - Catering, Book Exhibit, DSA Student Booth, Social event

 - The Lawn - Social event, Drinks reception